 Bricklayer Mason, brickie

-Bricklayers build and repair walls, chimney stacks, tunnel linings and decorative stonework.
-They may also refurbish brickwork and masonry on restoration projects.
+Bricklayers build houses, repair walls and chimneys, and refurbish decorative stonework.
+They also work on restoration projects.

 1. Entry requirements

-Labouring or experience on a building site would be helpful.
+Labouring or other building site experience can be helpful.

 Go Construct has more information on becoming a bricklayer.

 - maths skills for measuring and mixing materials correctly

 - a responsible attitude to safety

 Your day-to-day tasks could include:

 - measuring work areas and setting out the first rows of bricks or blocks

 - mixing mortar by hand or with a mechanical mixer